berenslab/mini-atlas/README.md

 * Raw transcriptomic data in FASTQ format can be downloaded from http://data.nemoarchive.org/biccn/grant/zeng/tolias/.
 We describe in `data/zumis/` how we converted the FASTQ files into the count tables.

-## The order of running scripts to reproduce our figures
+## Python notebooks to reproduce our analysis and figures

 1. Run `preprocess-morph-SWC-files.ipynb` to preprocess (resample, smoooth, etc.) the raw SWC files with reconstructed morphologies.
 Resulting SWC files are saved in a separate folder.
 1. Run `extract-morphometric-features.ipynb` to extract the morphometric features using the preprocessed SWC files.
 The resulting CSV tables are provided in this repository.